-Depending on the requirements for different classes, students may be assigned textbooks, novels calculators, or other school equipment.
+Depending on the requirements for different classes, students may be assigned textbooks, novels, calculators, or other school equipment.
 Teachers will track which book or piece of equipment has been given to the individual students, and its condition.
 If the book or equipment is lost or damaged while in the student's possession, the child and their family is financially responsible for replacing it.
-The school will give the parent an invoice, and the parent is expected to pay the school the amount therein in cash or with a money order.
+The school will give the parent an invoice, and the parent is expected to pay the school the amount therein in cash, money order, or credit card.